Key concepts and terms

 VM Storage Policy

-VM Storage Policies are created in vCenter Server under Policies and Profiles.
+VM Storage Policies are created in the vCenter Server under Policies and Profiles.
 For vVols, create a rule set using rules from the NetApp vVols storage type provider.

-VMware Site Recovery Manager (SRM)
+VMware Live Site Recovery

-SRM provides business continuity, disaster recovery, site migration, and non-disruptive testing capabilities for VMware virtual environments.
+VMware Live Site Recovery formerly known as Site Recovery Manager (SRM) provides business continuity, disaster recovery, site migration, and non-disruptive testing capabilities for VMware virtual environments.

 VMware vSphere APIs for Storage Awareness (VASA)

 VASA is a set of APIs that integrate storage arrays with vCenter Server for management and administration.
-The architecture is based on several components including the VASA Provider which handles communication between VMware vSphere and the storage systems.
+The architecture is based on several components, including the VASA Provider, which handles communication between VMware vSphere and the storage systems.

 VMware vSphere Storage APIs - Array Integration (VAAI)